hunter2009pf/TeleSearchBot/README.md

 # Plan
 1. build up a robot for content search
+   - collect info of channels and groups(AI and blockchain related)
+   - insert data into ElasticSearch
 2. import adsgram into the robot
 3. fix bugs and enhance the robot